Boy survivor of helicopters crash has leg amputated

 His mother, Vanessa Tadros, British couple Ron and Diane Hughes, and pilot Ashley Jenkinson died after the two aircraft collided mid-air and one crashed into a sand bar.

-Nicholas was transferred from a Queensland hospital is receiving treatment in Sydney, closer to his home.
+Nicholas was transferred from a Queensland hospital and is receiving treatment in Sydney, closer to his home.

-According to a post from the St John the Beloved Church, Mt Druitt, he is recovering.
+According to a post from the St John the Beloved Church, Mount Druitt, the 10-year-old is recovering.

 “Nicholas Tadros has had his surgery, and it went well.
 Unfortunately, he has had to amputate his right leg from the knee down,” the update read.